-In Ireland, professional standards in the context of ISQC (Ireland) 113 are the Ethical and Engagement Standards described in IAASA's "Statement on Scope and Authority of Audit and Assurance Pronouncements."
+In Ireland, professional standards in the context of ISQM (Ireland) 114 are the performance standards issued by IAASA.

 Projection-Prospective financial information prepared on the basis of:

 - (a) Hypothetical assumptions about future events and management actions which are not necessarily expected to take place, such as when some entities are in a startup phase or are considering a major change in the nature of operations; or - (b) A mixture of best-estimate and hypothetical assumptions.